 What do we need magnesium for?

-Magnesium has several vital roles.
-Namely, magnesium is responsible for transporting calcium to the bones, which in turn is necessary for strong bone and joint health.
-Therefore, sufficient magnesium reserves in the body are essential, because if magnesium levels are too low, calcium is not retained in the bones, putting both bone and joint health at risk.
-In addition to calcium transport, magnesium is also necessary for:
+This mineral has several vital roles.
+Namely, it is responsible for transporting calcium to the bones, which in turn is necessary for strong bone and joint health.
+Therefore, sufficient magnesium reserves in the body are essential, because if its levels are too low, calcium is not retained in the bones, putting both bone and joint health at risk.
+In addition to calcium transport, it is also necessary for:

 - the synthesis of carbohydrates and amino acids;